sauzerOS/sauzeros/README.md

 ### 1️⃣ Build a clean multilib toolchain in `/newroot` (MLFS Chapters 5–6)

->git clone https://github.com/sauzeros /repo/sauzeros
+git clone https://github.com/sauzeros /repo/sauzeros
->cd /repo/sauzeros/bootstrap
+cd /repo/sauzeros/bootstrap
->sudo LFS=/newroot ./lfs-user
+sudo LFS=/newroot ./lfs-user
->./hokuto LIST
+./hokuto LIST

 ### 2️⃣ Chroot into /newroot
->sudo LFS=/newroot ./chroot
+sudo LFS=/newroot ./chroot

 At this stage you are inside a clean multilib environment with just enough tools to use kiss for building the full system.

 ### Set the target partition/folder for the new system
->export KISS_ROOT=/target
+export KISS_ROOT=/target
->cd /repo/sauzeros/core
+cd /repo/sauzeros/core
->kiss b sauzeros-base binutils gcc.... (will be replaced by base-system)
+kiss b sauzeros-base binutils gcc.... (will be replaced by base-system)
->From here you can attempt to build packages (not yet implemented):
+(not yet implemented)
->kiss b base-system
+kiss b base-system
->kiss b desktop-system
+kiss b desktop-system

 ⚖️ Licensing